lambrospetrou/lambrospetrou.github.io/src/_posts/2023-12-05-network-ports-linux.md

 lsof -nP +c 15 | grep LISTEN
 ```

-The command `lsof` stands for "list open files.
+The command `lsof` stands for "list open files".
 It provides information about files and processes that are currently open on the system.

 The following options to `lsof` make the command faster by avoiding DNS and service lookups.
 - `-n` prevents the conversion of network numbers to hostnames.